EnFlexIT/AgentWorkbench/getting-started.md

 ## Install Eclipse IDE for Java EE Developers {#install-eclipse-ide}

-Creating new OSGI bundles, requires at least to use the Eclipse Plug-in Development Environment.
+Creating new OSGI bundles, requires at least to use the Eclipse Plug-in Development Environment \(PDE\).
 For this, we recommend to install the Eclipse IDE for Java EE Developer that provides this environment, but also a little more.
 Navigate to [https://www.eclipse.org/downloads/](https://www.eclipse.org/downloads/) and download the Eclipse Installer.

 Since the installer wants to create directories and copy files to it, execute the program as someone who has the right permissions.
 For example: if you want to install Eclipse under _C:\Program Files\jee-oxygen,_ you should have executed the installer as the administrator of the system.
 After the installer has started, select the right version of Eclipse and follow the further instructions.